qcri/nahw-arabic-grammar-benchmark/README.md

 }
 ```

 If you use this dataset, benchmark, or any part of this repository in your research, please cite the paper accordingly.
+Thank you!